jasonluther/oscilloscope-mount/README.md

 ![Internal chassis standoffs with screws](img/07-measuring-standoff-spacing.jpeg)

-*Eight chassis standoffs are available, some have M3 screws inserted for measurement.*
+*Eight chassis standoffs are available, with some M3 screws inserted for measurement.*

 ---